Pineify Invite-Only Indicator: TradingView Signals and Overlays

 When I evaluate a signal product, I split features into signal quality, regime logic, and execution support.
 The invite-only page lines up with that structure.

 Backtested high win rate is the statistical story.
 I use backtests to learn how a model behaved historically, not to predict my next week.
-I look for whether the script’s signals are sparse or noisy, whether it clusters entries, and whether it is visually consistent when I roll the chart backward bar by bar.
+I look for whether the script's signals are sparse or noisy, whether it clusters entries, and whether it's visually consistent when I roll the chart backward bar by bar.

 Dow Theory trend reversals, as described on the page, point to a classical way of thinking about primary and secondary swings.
 In practice, I care less about the academic label and more about whether the indicator's trend state updates smoothly or whipsaws when the market chops.
 A Dow-framed model should, in principle, bias me away from fighting the larger swing structure, but I still confirm with structure, levels, and volatility on the chart I actually trade.